huhailinguist/huhailinguist.github.io/projects/index.md

 - Lin, Chien-Jer Charles and Hai Hu.
 (2018).
 Syntactic Complexity as a Measure of Linguistic Authenticity in Modern Chinese.
 To present at *The 26th Annual Conference of International Association of Chinese Linguistics (IACL-26) & The 20th International Conference on Chinese Language and Culture (ICCLC-20)*.
 Madison, Wisconsin, USA.

+## Other projects involving text features (of English/Chinese)

-Another paper related to stylistics of the Chinese language, which is a report of the IUCL system in the [VarDial](https://sites.google.com/view/vardial2019/campaign?authuser=0){:target="_blank"} 2019 campaign that aims to automatically distinguish Mainland news and Taiwanese news.
+Paper about lexical, syntactic variations and stylistics of the Chinese language, which is a report of the IUCL system in the [VarDial](https://sites.google.com/view/vardial2019/campaign?authuser=0){:target="_blank"} 2019 campaign that aims to automatically distinguish Mainland news and Taiwanese news.
 Our system ranked **1st** and **2nd** on two tracks respectively.

 - Hu\*, Hai, Wen Li\*, He Zhou\*, Zuoyu Tian, Yiwen Zhang and Liang Zou.
 (2019).
 Ensemble Methods to Distinguish Mainland and Taiwan Chinese.
 In *Proceedings of the Sixth Workshop on NLP for Similar Languages, Varieties and Dialects at NAACL 2019*, pp. 165–171.
 Minneapolis, MN, USA. [paper](http://web.science.mq.edu.au/~smalmasi/vardial6/pdf/W19-1417.pdf){:target="_blank"}.

 \* equal contributions

+Using computational lingusitics techniques to analyze business text:

+- Shen, Peng, Vivek Astvansh, Hai Hu.
+(Resubmitted). *Organizational learning during product failure*.

+Current Version: Sept.
+6, 2020 (Major Revision at *Journal of Operations Management*).
+See Peng's [page](https://sites.google.com/view/pengshen/research){:target="_blank"} for more information.

 ## Natural language inference